texfaq/texfaq.github.io/FAQ-cv.md

-Didier Verna's class, [`curve`](http://ctan.org/pkg/curve), is based on a model in which the CV is made of a set of _rubrics_ (each one dealing with a major item that you want to discuss, such as 'education', 'work experience', etc).
+Didier Verna's class, [`curve`](http://ctan.org/pkg/curve), is based on a model in which the CV is made of a set of _rubrics_ (each one dealing with a major item that you want to discuss, such as ''education'', ''work experience'', etc).
 The class's documentation is supported by a couple of example files, and an emacs mode is provided.

 Xavier Danaux offers a class [`moderncv`](http://ctan.org/pkg/moderncv) which supports